codetricity/theta-v-htc-vive-steamvr/README.md

-## Quick Tests Without Installing Unity
+## Quick Test Without Installing Unity
 This is a skeleton project for developers using Unity and is not intended for use as a binary.
 If you want to check it out quickly, I